psychemedia/storytelling-notes/three-heads-well.md

 ````

 In his notes, Jacobs makes reference to a Scottish tale involving a well at the World's End.
 A tale called "The Well of the World's End", which resembles Grimm's "The Frog Prince", also appears in *English Fairy Tales*, in which a step-daughter is set an impossible task: fetching water from the well with a sieve.
-A a frog provides advice to daub the sieve with moss in return for a promise to do his bidding for a night.
+A frog provides advice to daub the sieve with moss in return for a promise to do his bidding for a night.
 The frog follows the girl home, and her step-mother forces her to do his bidding as promised.
 At last he tells her to chop of his head; she is unwilling, but as she does so he turns into a Prince.

 The sieve motif also appears in Asbjornsen & Moe's " (in recent translation, "The Husband's Daughter and the Wife's Daughter"), which also strongly resembles the "Three Heads of the Well", with two step-sister's behaving differently in a series of deeds along a journey, followed by a set of tasks set by a troll woman, which includes fetching water with a sieve.
-When the troll chases the girl, fortune is duly dealt out based on how the deeds perfromed en route were performed.
+When the troll chases the girl, fortune is duly dealt out based on how the deeds performed en route were performed.
 Grimms' "Frau Holle" also includes two step-sisters completing a set of tasks with some overlap to those in "Husband / Wife Daughters".

 ```{admonition} "The Two Step-sisters", Asbjørnsen & Moe, 1859
 :class: dropdown